clowneerie/clowneerie/README.md

-deicide (and a non-abnormal amount of friendliness!)
+deicide, apples, and a non-abnormal amount of friendliness!